forNerzul/learning_git_github/README_en.md

 ```
 git config --global core.autocrlf input
 ```
-> In case you are using macOS or linux you must use "input" to set up autocrlf
+> In case you are using macOS or linux you must use "input" to set up autocrlf.
 ```
 git config --global core.autocrlf true
 ```
-> In case you are using Windows you must use "true" to set up autocrlf
+> In case you are using Windows you must use "true" to set up autocrlf.

 If you want to know what other configuration possibilities git has you can use
 ```